 Container Cloud relies on a DHCP server to assign IP addresses to virtual machines.

 Mirantis recommends using IP address management (IPAM) for cluster machines provided by Container Cloud.
 IPAM must be enabled for deployment in the non-DHCP vSphere networks.
 But Mirantis recommends enabling IPAM in the DHCP-based networks as well.
 In this case, the dedicated IPAM range should not intersect with the IP range used in the DHCP server configuration for the provided vSphere network.
 Such configuration prevents issues with accidental IP address change for machines.
-For the issue details, see vSphere known issue 14080.
+For the issue details, see vSphere troubleshooting.

 The following parameters are required to enable IPAM: